Skip to content

 (ii) Upload a data file (supported types: csv, json, binary format, libsvm) as a dataset using /upload.
 You can iteratively upload files to a data collection.

-The following is a example python code to demonstrate the API workflow.
+The following is an example python code to demonstrate the API workflow.

 import requests